 It's wonderful to make your own lemonade - at least that way you know what goes in it!
 I absolutely loved the Limoonada (Egyptian Orange Blossom Lemonade) that we had for Egypt month, so I jumped at the chance to make another variation from another culture.
 This Jamaican lemonade is fantastic, the dark brown sugar and molasses make for a much less sickly sweet drink with a bit more of an adult flavour.
 It goes fantastically with a shot of rum mixed through, but mostly we just appreciated it on ice because the day I made it was so hot and we were running around cleaning the house.
 It seriously hit the spot!

 This recipe fills up about 3 x 750ml bottles, so great for a party.
 If you're just making it for yourself at home, you can use a half or third of the recipe or just bottle it up and drink it over the course of a week or two.
 Those 3 bottles we made, they didn't last for long!

 10 limes (if your limes are not very juicy you may need a couple more)

-2 tsp ground cumin
+2 (generous) tsp molasses

-This month I'm featuring recipes from Panama.
+This month I'm featuring lots of delicious food from Jamaica.

-Check out my other Panamanian recipe posts:
+Check out my other Jamaican recipe posts: